me-matt/mattwaldron.me/content/pages/resume/experience/slimming-world-architect.md

 to: 2019
 ---

-Designed and coordinated architectural initiatives increasing delivery capability and autonomy.
-Focussing on high-reward constraints such as CI/CD patterns, and outlining automated testing cultures and patterns.

-Designed and supported team development on critical business functions to support scales in excess of 50 unique searches/second.
+Designed, released and maintained a business-critical service for group search using TypeScript and C# using Elasticsearch on Azure.
+With a focus on performance and cost as critical metrics.

+Developed React packages for the engineering team.

+Developed Webpack integrations to support unique bundling requirements.

-Defined future architectural designs and roadmaps to decouple systems and improve delivery rates in alignment with the organisational structure.
+Defined reference architectures to aid in decoupling systems and improving delivery rates where bottlenecks were observed.

+Championed and introduced patterns to aid in the SDLC e.g. monorepo.

+Frequently engaged with senior and lead engineers to diagnose complex issues.